Bubble in the Sun (The Florida Boom of the 1920s and How It Brought on the Great Depression) - 9781982128388

 In Bubble in the Sun Christopher Knowlton examines the grand artistic and entrepreneurial visions behind Coral Gables, Boca Raton, Miami Beach, and other storied sites, as well as the darker side of the frenzy.
 For while giant fortunes were being made and lost and the nightlife raged more raucously than anywhere else, the pure beauty of the Everglades suffered wanton ruination and the workers, mostly black, who built and maintained the boom, endured grievous abuses.

-Unlike Amazon and other retailers who may also offer Bubble in the Sun (The Florida Boom of the 1920s and How It Brought on the Great Depression) - 9781982128388 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Bubble in the Sun (The Florida Boom of the 1920s and How It Brought on the Great Depression) - 9781982128388, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details